Parthgairola/Workforce-Attrition-Analysis-/README.md

 - Replacement cost is estimated as a percentage of annual salary based on employee job level.
   Employees in higher job levels are assumed to cost more to replace due to recruitment, onboarding, training, and productivity loss.

+- Attrition levels were classified using the following business rules:
+  - High → Attrition Rate ≥ 25%
+  - Medium → Attrition Rate between 15% and 25%
+  - Low → Attrition Rate < 15%

-### Replacement Cost Estimation
+- Replacement Cost Estimation:
   - Job Level 1 → 30% of Annual Salary
   - Job Level 2 → 50% of Annual Salary
   - Job Level 3 → 80% of Annual Salary
   - Job Level 4 → 120% of Annual Salary
   - Job Level 5 → 150% of Annual Salary

-### Attrition Level Classification

-- High → Attrition Rate ≥ 25%
-- Medium → Attrition Rate between 15% and 25%
-- Low → Attrition Rate < 15%

 ---

-# Key Insights
+## Key Insights

-### Overall Attrition

-The company is facing a moderate employee retention problem with an overall attrition rate of **16%**.
+- The company is facing a moderate employee retention problem with an overall attrition rate of **16%**.

-**Sales Representatives (40%)**, **Laboratory Technicians (24%)**, and **HR employees (23%)** showed the highest attrition rates.

-This indicates that employees in these job roles are leaving the company more frequently compared to other roles.
+- **Sales Representatives (40%)**, **Laboratory Technicians (24%)**, and **HR employees (23%)** showed the highest attrition rates, indicating that employees in these job roles are leaving the company more frequently compared to other roles.

----

-### Overtime Impact

-Employees working overtime were generally more likely to leave the company.
+- Employees working overtime were generally more likely to leave the company.
   The biggest difference was observed among **Sales Representatives** and **Laboratory Technicians**, where overtime employees showed much higher attrition rates.

-However, **Healthcare Representatives** showed very little difference between overtime and non-overtime employees, making them different from the overall trend.
+- However, **Healthcare Representatives** showed very little difference between overtime and non-overtime employees, making them different from the overall trend.

+- The estimated total replacement cost for employee attrition was approximately **₹51.4 Lakhs**.

+- Although **Sales Representatives** had the highest attrition rate, they contributed only around **5%** of the total replacement cost (**₹2.86 Lakhs**).

+- In contrast, **Sales Executives** had a lower attrition rate (**17%**) but contributed the highest replacement cost at approximately **₹35.7 Lakhs**, accounting for nearly **69%** of the total replacement cost.

+- This suggests that attrition in larger employee groups can create a significant financial impact on the company.

 ---

-### Replacement Cost Impact

-The estimated total replacement cost for employee attrition was approximately **₹51.4 Lakhs**.

-Although **Sales Representatives** had the highest attrition rate, they contributed only around **5%** of the total replacement cost (**₹2.86 Lakhs**).

-In contrast, **Sales Executives** had a lower attrition rate (**17%**) but contributed the highest replacement cost at approximately **₹35.7 Lakhs**, accounting for nearly **69%** of the total replacement cost.

-This suggests that attrition in larger employee groups can create a significant financial impact on the company.

----

-# Final Recommendations
+## Final Recommendations

-### 1. Reduce Overtime in High-Attrition Job Roles

-Employees working overtime in **Sales Representative** and **Laboratory Technician** roles were more likely to leave the company.
+1. Reduce overtime pressure in **Sales Representative** and **Laboratory Technician** roles, as employees working overtime in these job roles were more likely to leave the company.

-The company should reduce workload pressure and improve work-life balance for these employees.

-### 2. Focus More on Sales Executives

-Even though **Sales Executives** had a lower attrition rate, they created the highest replacement cost for the company.

-Improving retention in this role can help reduce major hiring and replacement expenses.

-### 3. Improve Retention in Low-Tenure Job Roles
+2. Focus more on retaining **Sales Executives**, since this role contributed the highest replacement cost despite having a lower attrition rate.

-Employees in some high-attrition job roles were leaving the company after staying for a shorter time.
+3. Improve retention in job roles where employees are leaving after staying for a shorter time by improving the early employee experience in these roles.

-The company should focus more on improving the experience of employees during their early years in these roles to reduce employee exits.
 ```